-Here with a merchant cash advance loan calculator which helps you understand the figures behind the product.
-As with any alternative business loan product on the market, it’s good to understand not only how they work, but what it means in financial terms for your business.
+A merchant cash advance loan calculator helps you understand the figures behind the product.
+As with any alternative business loan product on the market, it’s good to understand not only how they work but what it means in financial terms for your business.

 Calculate your merchant cash advance